ungtb10d/eclipse-gitlab-slides/content/concepts.md

 ## Concepts

-- *Continouos Integration*: software development practice where code is integrated regularly.
+- *Continuous Integration*: software development practice where code is integrated regularly.

 - Integration usually includes building and testing

-- *Continouos Deployment*: closely related to CI but also implies releasing integrated code into production
+- *Continuous Deployment*: closely related to CI but also implies releasing integrated code into production

 - References: